psypherion/Spoti-Tube/README.md

 ### Note:

 - **Spotify Access Tokens:** For initial usage, you can use my access tokens but to get your own personal access tokens [visit](https://developer.spotify.com/documentation/web-api)
+- **First Use:** While using it for the first time a youtube authentication will be initiated in case of any explicit songs.
+To authorize your YT account you've to go to the prompted link in the terminal & paste the code prompted in the terminal.
+This will be a one-time thing only.
+Also, I'm trying to remove this issue if anyone knows how to resolve this issue kindly contact me

 Enjoy your seamless journey from Spotify playlists to local MP3s with Spoti-Tube!
 ## Setup